Our global community

-As an increasingly diverse community, Beaconhills College celebrates and embraces cultural learning, respect and understanding.
+As a diverse community, Beaconhills College celebrates and embraces cultural learning, respect and understanding.

-We strive to embed a deep understanding of Australian Indigenous culture throughout every year level.
-Even our youngest students in Little Beacons enjoy language and cultural learning in their Early Explorers (bush kinder) program out on Country around our campuses.
+We aim to embed a deep understanding of Australian Indigenous culture throughout every year level.
+Even our youngest students in Little Beacons enjoy language and cultural learning in their Early Explorers (bush kinder) program out on Country on school grounds.

 Beaconhills’ international service and language programs give our students exciting opportunities for cultural learning, a life-changing experience for many.
 Hosting international students from across the world means Beaconhills families have the chance to appreciate and understand ways of life other than their own.

 Our Reconciliation Action Plan (RAP) aims to build relationships with Indigenous people and communities, to embrace diversity and improve understanding.

 Beaconhills College acknowledges that the Aboriginal and Torres Strait Islander people of Australia are the original custodians of this land.
 We recognise that education is the key to unlocking our understanding of Indigenous Australia and seek to explore what reconciliation means at Beaconhills College.

 It is hoped the RAP will help improve our students’ understanding of our shared histories and gain a greater appreciation of the contributions of Aboriginal and Torres Strait Islander people.